My T&L-related roles in the Department of Mathematics at King's College London are:

 This is a joint supervision with Dr Maria Kalli (King's College London), commenced in October 2022.
 I am secondary supervisor.

 Former PhD students and Postdocs

 Jessica Silva Lomba

-Jessica currently holds a prestigious PhD studentship from the Portuguese Foundation for Science and Technology for developing research in statistics of extremes at the Centre for Statistics and Applications, University of Lisbon.
+Jessica held a prestigious PhD studentship from the Portuguese Foundation for Science and Technology, 2019-2022, the project "Contributions to Inference in Extremes Based on Moment Type Statistics" developed at the Centre for Statistics and Applications, University of Lisbon.

 Jennifer was a PhD student at the EPSRC funded CDT in Mathematics of Planet Earth (University of Reading and Imperial College London), whose research project is concerned with detection of the effect of climate change on the likelihood of extreme rainfall/temperature events in Africa, and subsequently of adverse agricultural outcomes.
 The project also assessed the representation of extreme events in TAMSARv3.
 The system for TAMSAT-ALERT works by driving an impact model with multiple possible realisations of the weather, and then interpreting the resulting ensemble in terms of risk.